What is Workflow Automation?

 In just a short time, NetApp was enjoying an automated process handling 85% of NDAs, minimizing involvement by legal staff.
 Over the span of just five years, NetApp saved over 101 years of turnaround time.
 That’s a huge reduction in salary, wasted time, and paper cuts.

-Some fret about the impact of anyautomation tool on their profession or business, and the potential they imagine for job loss or “mechanization” of their workplace.
+Some fret about the impact of any automation tool in their profession or business, and the potential they imagine for job loss or “mechanization” of their workplace.
 In the legal industry, the net effect is often the exact opposite: automating repetitive tasks, including common workflows like NDAs, frees lawyers and legal staff to devote their considerable talents to more vital and profitable needs.

 That drives an improvement in legal services, which can now be delivered more responsively, yet with lower cost and greater efficiency.
 That, in turn, quite often results in more work for the legal department.
 Even a lot more work.